The next #wisecraftstitchalong is starting soon! Hawaiian Quilting

 (photo by Stephanie Congdon Barnes)

-We will soon be starting our 4th stitch along in the Wise Craft Quilts Facebook Group.
+We will soon be starting our 4th stitch along in the Wise Craft Quilts Facebook Group (now archived, but look for the video from this stitch along on the Wise Craft Youtube channel).
 We’ve had great fun stitching these projects together (you can see some of the projects in the #wisecraftstitchalong hashtag on Instagram.
 Our stitch alongs are casual, and focus on or expand on techniques from my book Wise Craft Quilts.
 Its been a great way to give myself a little permission to just stitch something new, revisit the projects from that book, and sew up new versions.